ana-pantilie/haskell-music-engine/Presentation.md

 University of Bucharest

-28 November 2022
+18 December 2024

 ---

 # A bit about me

-- Full time Haskeller at [Runtime Verification, Inc.](https://runtimeverification.com/)
+- Full time Haskeller (and part time Agda hacker) at [IOG](https://iohk.io/)
-- Our project: A symbolic execution engine and automated prover for the K language
-    - over 150k lines of open-source Haskell code: https://github.com/runtimeverification/haskell-backend
+- Part of the team working on the [Plutus](https://plutus.cardano.intersectmbo.org/docs/) ecosystem
+- Compiling a Haskell-like language, _Plutus Tx_, to _Untyped Plutus Core_
+- Evaluator for UPLC; Standard Library for Plutus Tx
-    - more about the K language and framework: https://kframework.org/
+- Agda metatheory for proofs about the project; formal methods tooling
+- UPLC runs on the [Cardano](https://cardano.org/) node, which is all written in Haskell

 ---

 # Today's Presentation

-1. Demo: a Haskell program which interacts with the outside world
+1. Demo: a small Haskell program which interacts with the outside world
 2. Theory: language constructs which allow this interaction
 3. Practice: let's see how these ideas apply in our demo program!

+---

+# Demo

 ---